nerovalerius/registration_3d/README.md

  1b.
 OR read two pointclouds from .pcd files
  2. Downsample and filter both pointclouds
  3. Smooth Surfaces and make a coarse alignment
  4. Apply an iterative closest point algorithm
  5. Publish the Transformation Matrix to the ros /tf topic
+ 6. Display the alignment result

  ---------------------------------------------------------
  The following arguments read two point clouds: